 12 Months of Awareness- Message from Colonel Pike

 It is my pleasure to announce the Division's "12 Months of Awareness" Campaign in which we plan to focus on the safety awareness of our stakeholders and visitors here at the seat of state government.
 The campaign will have themes each month and will consist of presentations that will focus on safety tips and resources.
 With the weekly tips, the Division will host a monthly luncheon to discuss popular topics, present guest speakers and answer questions.
 We encourage you to bring your own lunch as food will not be provided.

-The next session will be held on August 26, 2015 from 12:00 to 1:00 p.m. at the Richmond City Health District, 1st Floor training room (400 East Cary Street).
-This session will focus on Internet & Technology Safety.
+The next session will be held on November 18, 2015 from 12:00 to 1:00 p.m. at the Virginia State Library (800 East Broad Street), conference room to be announced later.
+This session will focus on Identity Theft & Fraud.

 To ensure that you receive our safety presentations and luncheon information I encourage each of you to signup in the Virginia State Capitol Alert Network (VSCAN) if you are not already a member.